-A: Yes, 19 states have laws, but each state law is different.
+A: Yes, 20 states have laws, but each state law is different.
 Some states may consider this action to be felony child neglect if a child is injured or killed.
 It is never safe for a child to be alone in a car.
-This happens to people of all races, social classes and professions.
-It can happen to you.